Nijigen no Mori: Crayon Shin-chan Adventure Park

 The Crayon Shin-chan Adventure Park area features several zipline courses as well as displays of the series' characters and items.
 A total of 53 different Shin-chan statues are placed around the park.
 At night, this area becomes a night walk themed after Phoenix, using projection mapping technology to create a narrative for visitors to experience.

 Naruto & Boruto Shinobizato

 The Naruto & Boruto Ninja Village features a recreation of the Hokage Rock as well as statues of characters from the series.
 Visitors can walk through a themed maze and undergo ninja missions as well as use AR technology to photograph themselves doing ninjutsu.

 Godzilla Interception Operation

-In Godzilla Interception Operation, visitors can undergo various 'missions' to pacify Godzilla.
+In Godzilla Interception Operation, visitors can undergo various 'missions' to pacify Godzilla, whose imprisonment in the park is shown in a seven minute short film.
 These include various zipline courses into and around the Godzilla statue, shooting games, and AR mystery-solving games.
 A permanent Godzilla Museum is also on the premises.